The Role of Tactile Sensing in Learning and Deploying Grasp Refinement Algorithms: Tactile Sensing and the Reward Function

 \subsection{Discussion}

-This study investigates the potential of analytic grasp stability metrics for robotic grasp refinement.
-From the results of the t-test in Table \ref{tab:t_test_reward}, we conclude that the claim `the combination of $\epsilon$ \textit{and} $\delta$ outperforms all other rewards frameworks' is statistically significant ($p<0.01$ for all comparisons).
-The results demonstrate that the grasp stability metrics $\epsilon$ and $\delta$ encode different information and that the algorithm learns to integrate both types of feedback into a stronger overall policy.
+This study investigates the tactile sensing needs in the reward of RL grasping controllers by incorporating highly accurate contact information via analytic grasp stability metrics.
+From the results of the t-test in Table \ref{tab:t_test_reward}, we conclude that the claim `the combination of $\epsilon$ \textit{and} $\delta$ outperforms all other tested rewards frameworks' is statistically significant ($p<0.01$ for all comparisons).
+The results demonstrate that information about contact positions and normals encoded in $\epsilon$ combines well with the force-based information in the $\delta$ reward.
+This result motivates building physical robotic hands capable of sensing these types of information.
 The low success rates for the spheres may be because they can roll and are therefore harder to grasp (cuboids and cylinders move comparatively less when touched by fingers or the palm).
 The observation that success rates after the \textit{lift} and the \textit{hold} stage are almost identical means that once the hand successfully lifts the object, the grasp is usually also stable enough to keep the object in hand until the very end of the grasp refinement episode.

 The $\beta$ framework performs worst after the defined number of training steps, which is unsurprising because shaped rewards are known to be more sample efficient than sparse rewards \cite{ng1999policyinvariance}.
 The $\beta$ framework may not constitute the best-performing alternative that is not based on analytic techniques from grasp analysis.
-However, it should be considered as a baseline often integrated into reward functions of related works \cite{merzic2019contact, wu2019mat}.
+However, it should be considered as a non-tactile reward baseline often used in related works \cite{merzic2019contact, wu2019mat}.
 Furthermore, the performance of the $\beta$ framework in Fig. \ref{fig:train_reward_frameworks} continues to rise slowly, and it would be interesting to evaluate at which success rates it plateaus.